-Building great content briefs is the reason that Content Harmony was first built.
+Building great content briefs is the reason that Content Harmony came into existence.

 We spent years trying to figure out how to prevent all of the issues and headaches that come up during the content marketing process.

 - Writers submitting terribly-structured first drafts